Nepal Trek With Kids

 Langtang trek for a family with children

 There are several Langtang region treks for kids, including the Langtang trek, the Kosaikunda Lake trek, and the Ruby valley trek.
-Trekking in the Tamang peoples’ heritage cultures and practicing Buddhist beliefs allows kids to learn about the cultures of the Tamang people.
+Trekking in the Tamang peoples’ heritage cultures and practising Buddhist beliefs allows kids to learn about the cultures of the Tamang people.
 Choose which trek to take.
 In general, young children are easier to move around, while older children have the ability to walk faster, but children between four and eight can be challenging.

 Here is the list of trekking in Nepal with kids